Universal algorithm for transforming Hamiltonian eigenvalues: Uncompiled UHET Algorithm

-Fourier series simulation makes use of a controlled dynamics ${\tt ctrl}_0(e^{\pm iH_0\tau})\,(\tau>0)$ (which can be constructed using Subroutine \ref{subr::contr}) to implement the target Hamiltonian dynamics $e^{-if(H_0)t}\,(t>0)$.
+Fourier series simulation makes use of a controlled dynamics ${\tt ctrl}_0(e^{\pm iH_0\tau})\,(\tau>0)$ (which can be constructed via Subroutine \ref{subr::contr}) to implement the target Hamiltonian dynamics $e^{-if(H_0)t}\,(t>0)$.
 First, the desired function $f$ is deformed to a periodically smooth function $\tilde{f}$ as

-with $g_f$ defined in App.~\ref{app:funcs}.
-Due to its periodic smoothness, the absolute value of the Fourier coefficients of $\tilde{f}$ converges rapidly to 0, which avoids rapid growth of the cutoff number $K$ in terms of the error $\epsilon$.
+with $g_f$ defined in the SM, App.~\ref{app:funcs} (see Fig.~\ref{fig::ftilde}).
+Due to its periodic smoothness, the absolute values of the Fourier coefficients of $\tilde{f}$ quickly shrink to 0, which avoids rapid growth of the cutoff number $K$ in terms of the error $\epsilon$.

 We then compute the Fourier coefficients $\tilde{c}_k:=(1/2)\int_{-1}^1{\rm d}xe^{-ik\pi x}\tilde{f}(x)$ for $k\in \{-K, -K+1,\ldots , K\}$, where the cutoff number $K$ satisfies